Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 You do not need specific hides, but do create shady areas for your pet to use with greenery.

-You can plant the enclosure, but you will need to use grow bulbs for the plants and you must make sure they are not toxic.
+You can plant the enclosure, but you will need to use grow bulbs for the plants and ensure they are not toxic.

 Gargoyle geckos will get most of their water from misting, but you should still offer a small cup of water near where you feed them.